Updated: Aug 30, 2021

 Mat 24:24 For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.

 Jesus speaks of this future eschatological period as one of great deception.
 In his answer to the disciple’s three questions (Matt.
 24:3) He warns them repeatedly not to be deceived.
 In verse 24 Jesus says the deception will be so great that if it were possible even the very elect would be deceived.
 One conclusion from this statement of Christ is that the true elect cannot be deceived by the great signs and wonders done by the Antichrist, the False Prophet, and their followers.
 How does this truth help us identify the “elect” in our text?

-Are there any other scriptures which may give us light concerning this special attribute of the elect referred to here in Matthew 24?
-Paul in writing to the believers in Rome makes a statement which will help clear this up.
+Are there any other scriptures that may give us light concerning this special attribute of the elect who are referred to in Matthew 24?
+Paul in writing to the believers in Rome makes a statement that will help clear this up.

 Rom 11:25 For I would not, brethren, that ye should be ignorant of this mystery, lest ye should be wise in your own conceits; that blindness in part is happened to Israel, until the fulness of the Gentiles be come in.

 Rom 11:26 And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob:

 Paul to the Romans made reference to the forensic blindness that Isaiah the prophet spoke of.

 Isa 29:10 For the LORD hath poured out upon you the spirit of deep sleep, and hath closed your eyes: the prophets and your rulers, the seers hath he covered.

 Isa 6:9 And he said, Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.